bruin-data/bruin-vscode/README.md

 ## Release Notes
-### Latest Release: 0.15.2
+### Latest Release: 0.15.3
 ### Fixed
+- Fixed an issue where file modifications caused dates to reset.
+This update ensures that dates remain unchanged when switching assets and files, unless explicitly updated.

+### Previous Highlights
+### Version 0.15.2
 - Fixed an issue with the loading state in the lineage panel when no lineage data is available.

-### Previous Highlights
 ### Version 0.15.1
 - Fixed an issue where the "Show More" functionality in the lineage panel was not working as expected.
 - Improved the visual layout of nodes within the lineage panel for better readability.